kubeflex-io/kubeflex/docs/technical-guides/ingressgateway.md

 istio-ingressgateway   LoadBalancer   10.0.41.165   4.250.87.120   15021:32693/TCP,80:32134/TCP,443:32131/TCP   8d
 ```

 Point the domain to the external IP address.
-In our case, we have pointed both kubeflex.co.uk and www.kubeflex.co.uk to 4.250.87.120.
+In our case, we have pointed both kubeflex.io and www.kubeflex.io to 4.250.87.120.

 ## Create a test deployment
 In our case, we have exposed our frontend service through the ingressgateway.
 But for simplicity, let's expose an nginx deployment through the ingressgateway.